-In May 1927 Ernest married Pauline.
-Then in 1936 he began an affair with journalist Martha Gellhorn with whom he traveled to Spain in 1937.
-Ernest still lived on and off with Pauline until 1939 but they were divorced on November 4th 1940.
-In December 1940 Ernest married Martha Gellhorn.
-Neither of them was faithful to the other and they divorced in 1945.
+In May 1927, Ernest married Pauline.
+Then in 1936, he began an affair with journalist Martha Gellhorn, with whom he traveled to Spain in 1937.
+Ernest still lived on and off with Pauline until 1939, but they were divorced on November 4, 1940.
+In December 1940, Ernest married Martha Gellhorn.
+Neither of them was faithful to the other, and they divorced in 1945.

-Yet again Ernest had his next wife in readiness before the marriage ended.
-During 1944 he had begun an affair with journalist Mary Welsh and in March 1946 they were married.
-After some time in Cuba, in 1959 they returned to America, settling in Ketchum Idaho.
+Yet again, Ernest had his next wife in readiness before the marriage ended.
+In 1944, he had begun an affair with journalist Mary Welsh, and in March 1946, they were married.
+After some time in Cuba, in 1959, they returned to America, settling in Ketchum Idaho.
 Always a bacchanalian, Ernest began to experience major bouts of depression.
-Hospitalization proved fruitless in that he returned home with those same suicidal thoughts which had caused him to enter the clinic.
+Hospitalization proved fruitless in that he returned home with those same suicidal thoughts that had caused him to enter the clinic.

-While the early Mormon religion allowed a man to have several wives, in time it conformed to the American law which decreed one man was allowed one wife.
+While the early Mormon religion allowed a man to have several wives, in time, it conformed to the American law that decreed one man was allowed one wife.
 Any additional “marriages” would be perceived as bigamous and subjected to the strictures of the judicial system.
 Still, some extremist Mormon splinter groups continued the practice.